Hearing Star

 The Police Treatment Centres benefit from private business collaboration

-Hearing Star was delighted to work in partnership with ENT Referrals Limited, utilising their Ear Clinic to raise money for The Police Treatment Centres.
+Hearing Star was delighted to work in partnership with Ear Clinic (Lymington) Limited, utilising their services to raise money for The Police Treatment Centres.

 Hearing Star presents NARPO with funding for NEC nominated charities